-MATH 1B Single Variable Calculus II - 4 units Early Transcendentals
+MATH 1B Single Variable Calculus II -4 units Early Transcendentals

-72 lecture hours Prerequisite: MATH 1A Transferable to CSU/ UC C-ID MATH 220
+Prerequisite: Satisfactory completion of: MATH 1A Or by placement

+Transferable to CSU/ UC

 A second course in differential and integral calculus of a single variable: integration; techniques of integration; infinite sequences and series; polar and parametric equations; applications of integration.
 Primarily for science, technology, engineering and mathematics majors.
 (L, M)